Doob, Girsanov and Bellman

 \[ \textcolor{green}{h(t,x) = \mathbb{E} {\left[ \exp {\left\{ \int_t^T f(X_s) \, ds + g(X_T) \right\}} \mid X_t = x \right]} }. \]

-Since there was nothing really special about the starting point \(x_0\) and the time horizon \(T>0\), the above derivation gives the solution to the following stochastic optimal control problem.
-It is written as a maximization problem although a large part of the control and physics literature writes it as an equivalent minimization problem.
+In the previous section, there was nothing special about the starting point \(x_0\) and the time horizon \(T>0\).
+This means that the same derivation gives the solution to the following stochastic optimal control problem.
 Consider the reward-to-go function (a.k.a. value function) defined as

 \[ \begin{align} V(t,x) &= \log \mathbb{E} {\left[ \exp {\left\{ \int_t^T f(X_s) \, ds + g(X_T) \right\}} \mid X_t = x \right]} \\ &= \log[ \textcolor{green}{h(t, x)} ]. \end{align} \]